adeshpotphode/W_Demo/README.md

-Full Stack Application - Landing Page and Admin Panel Project Overview
+Full Stack Development Project - Description Document

+Project Overview:

 This is a full-stack application developed using Spring Boot for the backend, Thymeleaf as the templating engine, and MySQL for the database.
-The project has a landing page and an admin panel to manage project, client, contact form details, and newsletter subscriptions.
+The project has a landing page and an admin panel to manage projects, clients, contact form details, and newsletter subscriptions.

-The application is deployed on Render with PostgreSQL as the database.
+The application is deployed on Render with PostgreSQL as the cloud database.

-Features Implemented:
-Landing Page:
-Our Projects Section: Displays all the projects fetched from the backend, showing the image, name, description, and a non-functional "Read More" button.

-Happy Clients Section: Displays all the clients with their image, description, name, and designation.

-Contact Form: Users can submit their details (Full Name, Email, Mobile Number, and City) through the contact form, which is stored in the database.

-Newsletter Subscription: Users can subscribe to the newsletter by entering their email, which is then stored in the backend.

-Admin Panel:
-Project Management: Admin can add projects, including image, name, and description.

-Client Management: Admin can add client details such as image, name, description, and designation.

-Contact Form Details: Admin can view all the submitted contact form responses.

-Subscribed Email Addresses: Admin can view all the email addresses subscribed to the newsletter.

 Tech Stack:

-Frontend: HTML, CSS, Thymeleaf
+Frontend: HTML, CSS, JavaScript, Thymeleaf

-Backend: Spring Boot
+Backend: Spring Boot (Java)

-Database: MySQL (Primary), PostgreSQL (Added for bonus points)
+Database: MySQL (Primary), PostgreSQL (Cloud)

 Deployment: Render (Cloud Hosting)

-Requirements:
-Before running the project, ensure you have the following installed on your system:

-Java 11+ for Spring Boot

-MySQL (or any relational database) installed and configured

-Maven for building the project

-Git for version control

-Render account for deployment
+Version Control: GitHub (Do not use the name "Flipr" in repo/code)

+Features Implemented

+1. Landing Page

+• Our Projects Section

+Displays all the projects fetched from the backend

+Fields:

+Project Image

+Project Name

+Project Description

+Dummy "Read More" button (non-functional)

+• Happy Clients Section

+Displays all the clients with:

+Client Image

+Description

+Name

+Designation

+• Contact Form

+Users can submit their details:

+Full Name

+Email Address
+̶- Mobile Number

+City

+Details are saved to the database and viewable in the admin panel

+• Newsletter Subscription

+Users can subscribe to newsletter

+Email address gets stored in the backend

+2. Admin Panel

+• Project Management

+Admin can add new projects

+Fields:

+Project Image

+Name

+Description

+• Client Management

+Admin can add client details:

+Client Image

+Name

+Description

+Designation

+• Contact Form Details

+Admin can view all submitted responses:

+Full Name

+Email

+Mobile

+City

+• Subscribed Email Addresses

+Admin can view all email subscribers

+Bonus Feature (In Progress)

+• Image Cropping

+Crop uploaded images to 450x350 resolution before saving (currently not implemented)

-Getting Started:
+Getting Started

 1. Clone the Repository
-Clone this repository to your local machine:

-bash
-Copy
-Edit
 git clone <your-repo-url>
-cd <project-directory>
+cd <your-project-folder>

-2. Configure Database:
+2. Configure the Database
-Set up your MySQL or PostgreSQL database and create a schema for the application.
+Create a MySQL or PostgreSQL schema and configure the connection in src/main/resources/application.properties: spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name spring.datasource.username=your_username spring.datasource.password=your_password

-Configure the database in src/main/resources/application.properties:

-properties
-Copy
-Edit
-spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name
-spring.datasource.username=your_username
-spring.datasource.password=your_password
-3. Build the Application:
+3. Build the Application
-Run the following Maven command to build the project:

-bash
-Copy
-Edit
 mvn clean install

-4. Run the Application:
+4. Run the Application
-Run the application using:

-bash
-Copy
-Edit
 mvn spring-boot:run

-The application will be available at http://localhost:8080.
+App will be available at: http://localhost:8080

-Features in Progress:
-Image Cropping: The functionality to crop images in a specific ratio before storing them in the backend is currently not implemented for bonus points.
+Deployment Guidelines:

+Deploy both frontend and backend on any cloud platform (Render, Heroku, AWS, etc.)

+Database: PostgreSQL preferred for cloud, MySQL for local development

+Evaluation Criteria:

+All required features implemented and functional

+Clean and modular code

+UI/UX as per reference image

+Easy navigation and user-friendly admin panel

+Submission Instructions:

+Upload the code on GitHub/GitLab/Bitbucket (public access)

+Do not use "Flipr" in repository name or comments

+Share the repository link

+Ensure all files are accessible publicly

+Prepared By:

+Adesh PotphodeContact No: 7223980089Date: 1 July 2025